Also in the Direct Debit Resource Centre:

 Direct Debit Advance Notice

 Once a completed Direct Debit Instruction is returned to a collecting organisation, Advance Notice must be given of the Direct Debit that is to be collected.
-As with the Direct Debit Instruction (DDI), advance notice letters must be Scheme compliant and the formats being used must have been approved by the sponsor bank.
+As with the Direct Debit Instruction (DDI), Advance Notice letters must be Scheme compliant and the letter formats used must have been approved by the sponsor bank.

 The bank account holder must receive an Advance Notice when:

 Signing up to pay by Direct Debit